FF+ manifesto: Cape Exit, guns and community councils

 Governance

-- The rest of the government should be run by autonomous community councils and the private sector – “authority should be exercised on the lowest possible level”;
+- The rest of government should be run by autonomous community councils and the private sector – “authority should be exercised on the lowest, possible level”.

-- These councils manage schools, old-age and children’s homes, community institutions (like museums and heritage sites);
+- These councils should manage schools, old age and children’s homes, community institutions (for example museums and heritage sites).

 Jobs